pola-rs/polars-book/docs/user-guide/transformations/time-series/rolling.md

 ## Grouping by fixed windows

-We can calculate temporal statistics using `groupby_dynamic` to group rows into days/months/years etc.
+We can calculate temporal statistics using `group_by_dynamic` to group rows into days/months/years etc.

 ### Annual average example